CoverProof

 Timestamp authorityServer-side UTC — not client-reported

-Declaration deliveryCryptographically signed unique URL per recipient
+Declaration deliveryCryptographically random unique URL per recipient (UUIDv4 via crypto)

 Delivery trackingSend, delivery, open, completion — all server-recorded